sammychinedu2ky/twitter-streams/readme.md

 ### Twitter streaming setup
-This repository contains the code of what my setup looks like when trying to utilize twitter API to listen for tweets from some tech accounts like:
+This repository contains the code of what my setup looks like when trying to utilize twitter API to listen to tweets from some tech accounts like:

   -  "Microsoft",
   - "MSFTResearch",